The Voice CMS provides a powerful WYSIWYG editor for modifying the pages and content within your website.

 -

-Right clicking in the editor brings up a Context Menu which changes depending on whether you have text selected or not.
+Selecting content in the editor brings up a context menu, depending on what is selected.
 You can use this to insert a link a the current location, or convert text into a link, etc.